Homemade Zucchini Muffins: Your Family’s New Favorite

 The muffin featured in the image here was made with Bob’s Red Mill 1-to-1 Gluten-Free Flour and no other changes.

-💚If you are making gluten-free Zucchini Muffins be sure to check your Vanilla Extract.
+💚If you’re making gluten-free Zucchini Muffins, be sure to check your Vanilla Extract.
 Some vanilla flavorings can include gluten-containing ingredients.
 Look for “Pure” Vanilla Extract to be safe.
+(Or make your own!)

 ☀️Ingredient Spotlight: The Zucchini: Fruit or Vegetable?